iiJozza/Canapes-shop/README.md

 - New Pages
   - I want to add a real gallery.
 How it looks now is ok, but I want it to have a more apealing look to it.
 It is very boring at the moment.
   - I want to implement a new history page as well where it describes its journey and shows all its accolades
+  - A page where you pay for what you have selected in the shop.

 - Adding a real icon to the site.